This Roundup ingredient is riddled with controversy—here’s why

 In July, chemical-manufacturing giant Bayer announced that home gardeners would no longer be able to buy products containing glyphosate, the active ingredient in the world’s most actively used weed-killer Roundup.
 It was the culmination of tens of thousands of lawsuits filed against Bayer and Roundup’s previous owner, Monsanto, for their alleged role in causing a form of cancer called non-Hodgkin’s lymphoma.
 So far, plaintiffs have been awarded hundreds of millions of dollars in settlements.
 In August, Bayer filed a petition to have the US Supreme Court review one of those cases.

 The decision to remove glyphosate from the home-gardening market wasn’t an admission of culpability, and farmers will still use glyphosate-containing products.
 Bayer maintains that glyphosate is safe and doesn’t cause cancer.
 The most recent report from 2016 by the Environmental Protection Agency (EPA) supports Bayer’s view.
 The authors of the report concluded that glyphosate was an unlikely carcinogen and poses no known meaningful risks to human health.
+These findings have been backed up by regulatory agencies across the globe, including the EU’s Assessment Group on Glyphosate (AGG), European Food Safety Authority (EFSA), European Chemicals Agency (ECHA), German BfR, Australian, Korean, Canadian, New Zealand, Japanese regulatory authorities, and the Joint FAO/WHO Meeting on Pesticide Residues (JMPR).
+Still, authorities like WHO’s International Agency for Research on Cancer list glyphosate as a probable human carcinogen.

 How Roundup became ubiquitous